cbemben/dbt-explorer/README.md

-Welcome to your new dbt project!
+Welcome to Chris B. learning dbt!

-### Using the starter project
+If you're reading this, stay awake for a few more lines while I explain what I'm doing here.

-Try running the following commands:
+### I'm using the dbt starter project

-- dbt run
+- I'm using the dbt CLI for everything and editing in Sublime text on Mac OS.
-- dbt test
+- I'm using the `dbt-bigquery` implementation linked to my personal __GCP__ account.

 ### Resources: